-Workshops Expand the scope of the classroom by adding art to your curriculum.
-The Art Institute offers afterschool, one-day, and multiday professional development workshops throughout the year on a variety of topics for teachers of all grade levels and subject areas.
-Programs focus on the value of learning through original artworks in the museum and the resources available to transfer that learning into the classroom.
-Participants explore the creative process, historical context, and the nature of aesthetic experience while learning effective teaching strategies and making meaningful curricular connections.
-All workshops are taught by museum education staff along with guest scholars and artists.
-Teachers can earn CPDUs for all courses and can earn CPS Lane or graduate credit for workshops that last three days or more.
+Expand the scope of classroom learning by bringing art into your curriculum.
+The Art Institute offers after-school, single-day, and multi-day professional development workshops on a variety of topics for teachers of all grade levels and subject areas.
+Programs use works of art as catalysts for learning and creative engagement and feature resources that empower you to make art central to learning.
+Workshops are taught by museum education staff, guest scholars, artists, and peer teachers.
+Participants earn CPDUs for all workshops, and graduate credit is available for courses that last three days or more.

 Fee: $25 per person ($12 per pre-service student) Minimum 12 participants 3 CPDUs

 8 hours 12 min ago The Art Institute of Chicago Fullerton Hall